-- (b) The question paper will cover the entire syllabus. - (c) Questions should be based on world famous paintings and sculptures whose slides are easily available. - (d) Question paper should cover the syllabus uniformly. - (e) The paper setter should set the paper in two sections, A and B. - (f) The division of the marks will be as under.
+- (a) 35 Marks for the theory paper and 20 marks for each practical - (b) The question paper will cover the entire syllabus. - (c) Questions should be based on world famous paintings and sculptures whose slides are easily available. - (d) Question paper should cover the syllabus uniformly. - (e) The paper setter should set the paper in two sections, A and B. - (f) The division of the marks will be as under.